The Patriot (1928 film)

-The Patriot is a 1928 semi-biographical film that was directed by Ernst Lubitsch and released by Paramount Pictures.
-While mainly a silent film, the film did have a synchronized soundtrack as well as some talking sequences.
-The movie is a biographical story of Emperor Paul I of Russia, starring Emil Jannings, Florence Vidor and Lewis Stone.
+The Patriot is a 1928 American semi-biographical sound part-talkie film that was directed by Ernst Lubitsch and released by Paramount Pictures.
+This was Paramount's first feature with spoken dialogue.
+It also had synchronized music and sound effects, depicting the story of Emperor Paul I of Russia.
+The plot revolves around Count Pahlen's plot to remove the mad Tsar from the throne, eventually leading to the Tsar's death.
+The film stars Emil Jannings, Florence Vidor, and Lewis Stone.